sagecodes/intro-to-sql/README.md

 |  3 | Aniseed Syrup  | 1  | 2  |  12 - 550 ml bottles | 10  |

+Filter data example:

+Rearrange example:

+Note that this isn't actually changing the database.
+You're just choosing what to look at.

+Same data can be used in diffent ways acrros applications

+- Website could be pulling data to show your purchase history
+- An analyst could be pulling the data to learn what the most popular item is

+### Data types

+data types for table columns are defined in the schema

+The most common data types are:

+- Text (Names, Desciptions)
+- Numeric (cost, age, weight, quantity)
+- Dates (Dates and time)

+Its inportant to have the correct data type for your data.
+This ensures that sorting and calculations work properly.

+Data types may change depenidng on which database you're using.

 ## Keep Learning!!!